Michigan Car Accident FAQs

 What does “No-Fault” really mean?

-The term No-Fault means that both parties involved in a car accident in Michigan are entitled to benefits from their auto insurance companies, no matter who caused the crash.
-The No-Fault law can become complicated due to additional issues such as different insurance policies, workers’ compensation and unemployment benefits.
-It can become even more involved when an out-of-state driver is involved.
-Therefore, it’s always best to retain a car accident attorney with years of experience handling Michigan No-Fault insurance cases.
+In Michigan, the term “No-Fault” implies that both parties involved in a car accident are entitled to benefits from their auto insurance companies, regardless of fault.
+However, the No-Fault law can be complex, considering factors such as different insurance policies, workers’ compensation, and unemployment benefits.
+The situation may become even more intricate when an out-of-state driver is involved.
+For this reason, it is highly advisable to seek the assistance of a skilled car accident attorney who specializes in Michigan No-Fault insurance cases.
+At Gallon, Takacs & Boissoneault, our dedicated Michigan Car Accident attorneys are available for a Free Case Evaluation.
 You can speak with one of our dedicated Michigan Car Accident attorneys at Gallon, Takacs & Boissoneault for a Free Case Evaluation.

 Should I call my insurance company right away?

-After a car accident in Michigan, you must immediately notify the auto insurance companies.
-There is a strict one-year time limit to inform your own (first-party lawsuit) No-Fault insurance company of your automobile crash and to file your application for benefits.
-Also, there is a three-year time limit to file a lawsuit against the negligent driver’s (third-party lawsuit) car insurance company.
+After a car accident in Michigan, contacting your insurance company promptly is important.
+Upon doing so, you must notify them within a strict one-year time limit for your own (first-party lawsuit) No-Fault insurance company and file your application for benefits.
+Additionally, there is a three-year time limit for filing a lawsuit against the negligent driver’s (third-party lawsuit) car insurance company.

 Should I give a statement to the auto insurance claims adjuster?

-This depends.
-You must give a statement to your own insurance claims adjuster, but we always advise you to have your own attorney present to protect your interests.
-You do not have to give a statement to the wrongdoer’s claims adjuster.
-Claims adjusters often try to get recorded statements early when victims don’t know the extent of their injuries or even details of the crash.
+It depends.
+When dealing with your insurance claims adjuster, it is necessary to provide a statement, but we strongly recommend having your attorney present to safeguard your interests.
+On the other hand, you are not obligated to give a statement to the claims adjuster representing the wrongdoer.
+Typically, claims adjusters attempt to obtain recorded statements early on when victims are unaware of the extent of their injuries or the specific details of the accident.
 These “statements” can be used as evidence against you in a claim.
-Especially with Michigan’s confusing No-Fault insurance, having the advice and guidance of a fully experienced attorney is vital.
-So contact us for your Free Case Evaluation today, especially before you talk to any insurance adjusters.
+This is particularly important considering the complexities of Michigan’s No-Fault insurance.
+Therefore, it is crucial to seek the advice and guidance of a fully experienced attorney.
+Contact us today for your Free Case Evaluation, especially before engaging in any discussions with insurance adjusters.

 What if the driver who hit me doesn’t have car insurance?

-In a Michigan car accident, if you have No-Fault insurance and the other driver involved does not have insurance, you are still entitled to No-Fault benefits, regardless of who was at fault.
-Uninsured motorist coverage (UM) and underinsured motorist coverage (UIM) provide a valuable source of legal recovery – for pain and suffering damage – when someone is injured in a crash by another driver who is uninsured or does not have adequate insurance.
-Check your No-Fault insurance policy to see if you have this coverage.
+In a Michigan car accident, even if you have No-Fault insurance and the other driver involved is uninsured, you are still entitled to No-Fault benefits, regardless of fault.
+Uninsured motorist coverage (UM) and underinsured motorist coverage (UIM) can provide a valuable source of legal recovery, especially for pain and suffering damages, if you are injured in a crash caused by an uninsured or underinsured driver.
+To determine if you have this coverage, please review your No-Fault insurance policy.

-As you can see, there are many complications and red tape involved with a car accident in Michigan.
-That’s why it’s crucial to have the advice of an experienced Michigan Car Accident attorney.
-Call our office today at 734-430-3012, or contact us online for a Free Case Evaluation.
-Find out the facts about your situation before you do anything.
-Then, we can help you get the compensation you deserve.
+Dealing with a car accident in Michigan can involve numerous complications and red tape.
+That’s why it’s crucial to seek the guidance of an experienced Michigan Car Accident attorney.
+Contact our office today at 734-430-3012 or online for a Free Case Evaluation.
+Find out about your situation before taking any action, and let us assist you in securing the compensation you deserve.